Developed by Ron Thornton, Priscilla Laws, and Pat Cooney

 - R. Thornton, Measuring and Improving Student Mathematical Skills for Modeling, presented at the GIREP Conference 2006: Modeling in Physics and Physics Education, Amsterdam, Netherlands, 2006.

 We don't have any translations of this assessment yet.

 If you know of a translation that we don't have yet, or if you would like to translate this assessment, please contact us!

 Results from the QLCE have not yet been published.

 The latest version of the QLCE, released in 2012, is version 1.
-This test is an updated and improved version of the Mathematical Modeling Conceptual Evaluation I (MMCE-I), which is not to be confused with the MMCE-II that involves vectors.
-The original test included some errors, some unvalidated questions, and also a question that was found to be nearly impossible for students to answer correctly, leading to the development of the QLCE, which is the same test with these problems excluded and some of the remaining problems reworded.
-The MMCE-I is included on the CD included with the "Teaching Physics with the Physics Suite" book, but the writers of the test have indicated that this test should not be used and should be replaced with the QLCE.
+This assessment is an updated and improved version of the Mathematical Modeling Conceptual Evaluation I (MMCE-I), which is not to be confused with the MMCE-II that involves vectors.
+The original assessment included some errors, some unvalidated questions, and also a question that was found to be nearly impossible for students to answer correctly, leading to the development of the QLCE, which is the same assessment with these problems excluded and some of the remaining problems reworded.
+The MMCE-I is included on the CD included with the "Teaching Physics with the Physics Suite" book, but the writers of the assessment have indicated that this assessment should not be used and should be replaced with the QLCE.